Koki Niwa: Niwa / Mizutani

-Koki Niwa and Jun Mizutani are expected to play doubles in the team event (alongside Tomokazu Harimoto as the ace player) at the Tokyo Olympics in 2021.
+Koki Niwa and Jun Mizutani were expected to play doubles in the team event (alongside Tomokazu Harimoto as the ace player) at the Tokyo Olympics in 2021.
 Mizutani noted the uniqueness of having a doubles pair with two left-handed players and stated that their objective was to make the match as un-normal as possible.

 Rivalries

 Niwa vs. Chen Chien-an

-Niwa and Chen have met 9 times in the international scene, with Niwa leading 5-4.
+Niwa and Chen have met 9 times in the international scene, with Niwa leading 5–4.
 Their first encounter was at the 2009 Harmony China Open where Niwa won 4 games to 1.
 They met another two times at the 2011 Harmony China Open where Chen defeated Niwa in the U21 Men's singles final, and Niwa defeated Chen in the Men's singles main bracket.
 In their most recent encounter, Chen won 4 games to 2 over Niwa at the 2017 Asian Cup main tournament bracket, and Niwa won 3 games to 0 in the group stage.

 Niwa vs. Kim Min-seok

-Niwa and Kim have met 10 times with Niwa leading 6-4.
+Niwa and Kim have met 10 times with Niwa leading 6–4.
 Their first encounter was at the 2009 Korea Open U21 Men's singles event where Niwa won in full games.
 Niwa and Kim have met 3 times in the semi-final stages of U21 pro tour events.
 At the 2011 Pro Tour Germany Open U21 Men's singles final, Niwa won in full games over Kim.
 Their most recent encounter was in 2015 where Niwa won 4 games to 1 at the 2015 World Tour China Open.